GlitcherOG/Project-Mcomm/README.md

 - Patch Search so it gets offline personas
 - Find out Stat Struct
 - Add Edit user and lost user
-- Fix Highscore not listing database scores
+- Fix Highscore not sorting
 - Add check to see if user is already logged in, if so disconnect and allow new connection
 - Fix Quick Match So it Works
 - Persona Generator for Duplicate Personas